St4NNi/jam-rs/README.md

 ___
 # jam-rs

 Just another minhash (jam) implementation.
-A high performance and lossy minhash variant that can be used to screen extremely large datasets in a very short timeframe.
+A high performance minhash variant to screen extremely large (metagenomic) datasets in a very short timeframe.
 Implements parts of the ScaledMinHash / FracMinHash algorithm described in [sourmash](https://joss.theoj.org/papers/10.21105/joss.00027).

-Unlike traditional implementations like [sourmash](https://joss.theoj.org/papers/10.21105/joss.00027) or [mash](https://doi.org/10.1186/s13059-016-0997-x) that focus on accurately predicting Jaccard similarities, this implementation focuses on raw speed to get a quick (yet lossy) overview.
+Unlike traditional implementations like [sourmash](https://joss.theoj.org/papers/10.21105/joss.00027) or [mash](https://doi.org/10.1186/s13059-016-0997-x) this version focuses on estimating containment of small sequences in a large set.
 This can be used to screen terabytes of data in just a few seconds / minutes.

 ### Comparison

 - xxhash3 instead of murmurhash
-- No jaccard similarity
+- No jaccard similarity since this is meaningless when comparing small embedd
 - Quick estimation of hash fractions from file-size

 ### Usage